 Be sure to read our frequently asked questions page if you have any queries.
 You can also learn more about the regions where you are seeking placement.
 Click on the helpful guides below.

 Learn more about Brisbane, the Sunshine Coast and Hervey Bay.

-My name is Oluwayemi Omotoso and I recently graduated from Medicine at The University of Queensland.
+My name is Dominic Gilliand and I studied at the University of Zurich in Switzerland.

 I’ve had a great time here at The Wesley Hospital, you have all been extremely welcoming, helpful and genuinely nice to me as an international student which has allowed me to integrate quickly and feel comfortable around the hospital and towards my peer students.